Kat632/PP4-LettuceEat/README.md

 #### Typography

 The font chosen for the logo was Dancing Script as it is elegant and classic.
-The font has aslo been used throughout the website for sub-headings, to add some differentiation from the main font of the site.
+The font has also been used throughout the website for sub-headings, to add some differentiation from the main font of the site.
 All instances of Dancing Script have also been styled green to make them stand out against the white background of the site.

 The main font of the website is Poppins, which has been used for large headings, as well as all other text.
 Poppins is a popular, versatile font and it ensures that the most important information on the site is readable.

 Both fonts were chosen from [Google Fonts](https://fonts.google.com/ 'Google Fonts website')

 #### Imagery
 To match the colour scheme chosen, I chose an image of heads of lettuce for the hero image on the index page.
 The site is called Lettuce Eat and therefore I didn't want to put a big image of a salad.
 If the salad had ingredients in it that a user didn't like, there would be the potential of the user closing the site before scrolling down to the recipes.
-That's why I thought it would be more fun to use the lettuce.
+That's why I thought it would be more fun to use the lettuce and have it tie in with the site name.

 On each recipe page, an image of the finished meal is shown with the recipe to allow the user to visualise the end product.